itdxer/neupy/_sources/docs/layers/with-tensorflow.rst.txt

     >>> train_output = network.training_outputs
     >>> inference_output = network.outputs

-It's important to note, that any argument can be propagate though the network and custom layers can be designed in the way that allows to change behavior of the layer when for different argument.
+It's important to note, that any argument can be propagate though the network and custom layers can be designed in the way that allows to change behavior of the layer.

 Access variables
 ----------------